-Central Penn annually hosts a job fair and several other recruiting events on campus.
+Central Penn annually hosts recruiting events on campus.
 In addition, Central Penn students are encouraged to attend the CPEC Job and Internship Fair each February.
 The Optimal Online Career Center includes job postings and internships.

 FOCUS

 FOCUS is a tool that allows students to focus their major based on their interest, personality, and skills.
 The FOCUS assessments provide guidelines for a good career match and can be further refined through discussion with the Career Services staff.